cloudera/logredactor/README.txt

 [APPENDERS] should be the list of appenders, comma separated, to wrap for redaction.
 All these appenders must be added to the rootLogger.

-The redactor appender itself must also be to the rootLogger as the last appender.
+The redactor appender itself must be added to the rootLogger as the last appender.

 (NOTE: refer to the bottom of this file for details on how)